slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 «Can you do X% below that?»
 «If you can reach my price, I’ll buy today.»

-Never negotiate with binary questions:

-> *'«What can you do?» instead of «Will you do this?»'*
+- Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'

-How to say no?

-> *'«How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'*
+- How to say no? «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'

 Tone of voice is a big clue to know with whom we are negotiating: